DANCING IN THE CABBAGE PATCH Community – What is Community?

 Community is the marriage that brings people together in celebration of their common memories.
 Celebrations often can mark the seasons.
 In the history of Pine Mountain, there are many celebrations: Fair Day that shows off the Fall harvest; May Day that remembers the European origins of many who trace their family to England, Scotland, Wales, Germany, and other countries “over there.”
 Community is also communion with others of like faith.
 It is the baptizing in the creek and the loud “Amen” in the church service.
 It is speaking in tongues and celebrating High Mass.
 It is the sweetness of boiled-down sorghum and the “black-strap” in the bottom of the pan.

 Community and celebration have a close association with the idea of “gathering.”
-It many ways it is like the unique “Funeralizing” at the end of life…. a gathering of memories and a summing up of friends and family long dead and recently brought among those who went before.
+It many ways it is like the unique “Funeralizing” at the end of life…. a gathering of memories and a summing up of friends and family long dead.
+The gathered pass slowly by the coffin of those who so recently were part of their community and they and they reflect.
+“Too early” they say.
+“Too young”, and some pay respect with, “He was an ornery old cuss, but I shore liked him,” as they join their community to pay respect.
+Those who went before were part of their “community.”.

 COMMUNITY AND IDEAS

-Always the ‘pragmatist,’ Josiah Royce, a friend of John Dewey, of William James and Charles Sanders Pierce, challenged his contemporaries to find the answers to some very tough questions.
-The most challenging of these questions were those entangled with the idea of “community.”
-Royce wrote during the late nineteenth and early twentieth century — the years between the wars when communities were undergoing rapid changes due to industrialization.
-There is no evidence that Katherine Pettit, ever read Royce, but she was ever the pragmatist.
-As founder and director of Pine Mountain Settlement School, she was keenly aware of the shifting social, economic, and political climate of her time and frequently called into question what it mean to be a “community.”
+Always the ‘pragmatist,’ Josiah Royce, again reminds us of our community.
+A friend of John Dewey, of William James and Charles Sanders Pierce, Josiah Rotce challenged his contemporaries to find the answers to some very tough questions that often run through communities.
+The most challenging of these questions are those entangled with the idea of what constitutes a “community.”
+Royce lived and wrote during the late nineteenth and early twentieth century — the years between the wars when communities were undergoing rapid changes due to industrialization.
+There is no evidence that Katherine Pettit, ever read Royce, but she was ever the pragmatist, as he was.
+As founder and director of Pine Mountain Settlement School, Pettit was keenly aware of the shifting social, economic, and political climate of her time and frequently she called into question what it meant to be a “community” as she stood on the edges of all things social.
+Unlike her partner Co-Director Ethel de Long she did not crave companionship but seemed to draw her energy from the whole of bringing ideas together and into the light.

-There is evidence that Pettit, and those she worked with on a daily basis, frequently challenged new ideas and placed their own perceptions against those of the surrounding community they served.
-What is meant to be part of a community?
-As strong as her ideas and personality were reported to be, there is evidence that Pettit and other workers were not social dictators when defining the local.
-Pettit and other directors clearly sought to bring their views and their visions in line with those of the settlement’s service area —its community.
-They saw the Settlement School and its surrounding area as a fluid environment of ideas that drew its strength from the varieties of ideas — yet Pettit, the founder of the School, may have been the least communitarian.
+There is evidence that Pettit, and those she worked with on a daily basis, frequently challenged new ideas and positioned their own perceptions against those of the surrounding community they served.
+What is meant then to be part of the Pine Mountain community?
+As strong as Pettit’s ideas and personality were reported to be, there is evidence that she and other workers were not social dictators when defining how the local must be managed.
+Pettit and other directors clearly sought to bring their views and their visions in line with those of the settlement’s service area —its community — its people.
+Together both saw the Settlement School and its surrounding area as a fluid environment of ideas that drew its strength from the varieties of the ideas.
+While Pettit, the founder of the School, may have been the least communitarian in practice, she was the cement of ideas.

 Many Directors and Workers have passed along a rich record of their celebrations and their efforts to “figure it out,”– this elusive “community” question.
-This intense questioning is evident throughout the archival record of the School.
-Yet, questioning, more than dictating, is a testimony to the strong spirit of community found throughout the one-hundred-year history of the Pine Mountain Settlement School institution.
-Appalachia is, in its entirety an enigma.
-Numerous authors have given their voice to its history — to its “Community.”
+Their intense questioning is evident throughout the archival record of the School.
+The record, more questioning, than dictating, is a testimony to the strength of ideas found within the one-hundred-year archival history of the Pine Mountain Settlement School institution.
+Appalachia and its people are not entirely unique nor is their life and livelihood an enigma, if placed alongside communities in this rich and diverse land of the United States.
+In its entirety the people, the place, the ideas are all a famiiar enigmatic landscape.
+Numerous authors have given their voice to our collective history — to our sense of “Community.”

 It is no accident that the phrase, “In the Spirit of Pine Mountain,” has become such a favorite phrase in the literature of the last fifty years.
-The “Spirit of Pine Mountain” is pervasive,
+The “Spirit of Pine Mountain” is pervasive and central to our collective sense of COMMUNITY.,

 sas_019.jpg ; DANCING IN THE CABBAGE PATCH COMMUNITY What is Community?

-Through Royce and others the questions around “community” are given complex theories and elaborate arguments.
-Through authors such as Vance and Maimon, Still and Miles, other speculations have been explored.
-Philosophers such as Royce, Black, Niebuhr and others whose philosophies shaped ideas in the minds of Pine Mountain’s leaders in the formative era of the School.
-They tackled questions of moral values and of religious ideas on a national level.
+Through Royce and others the questions around “community” have been given complex theories and elaborate arguments.
+Through authors such as Uncle William, Ethel de Long Zande, J.D.
+Vance, James Still, Allen Maimon, and Emma Belle Miles, and a myriad others, the idea of community has been explored.
+Speculations have been made.
+Community has been found and sometimes lost to vanity, and isolation.
+Yet philosophers and writers such as Josiah Royce, Allen Maimon, Rhinehold Niebuhr, and even J.D.
+Vance — so many others whose philosophies shaped ideas in the minds of Pine Mountain’s leaders in the formative era of the School and continue shaping new ideas.
+The founders of Pine Mountain and the founders of the country tackled hard questions of moral values, religious ideas, political choices, and imagined the world they wanted to live in.on a national level early on.
+It stuck.
 Yet, at their most essential, the views of deep thinkers, and those who shared this intellectual and philosophical, and theological journey to find “community”, did not arrive at the same destination.
 “Community” and “community” remain elusive.
 Perhaps it is because we rely on the questions asked of each individual as they are confronted with the nature of their singular existence and the meaning of their singular lives.
 Royce and Uncle Wiliam Creech had this self-inquiry in common.
 So did so many individuals who passed through Pine Mountain and came face-to-face with the “community” and their “community.”

 In all its permutations, community, both within and without the School, have begged the question, “What is Community?”
 The struggle with what it means to belong to and what it means to be a part of a community is a life struggle.
 We are all changed by our experiences in communities of our choosing and our challenge to know the community can often be measured by our comfort.
 Many of these comfort zones are similar no matter the geography.
 The evolutions of comfort are often measured by our flexibility, and are here captured in the writing of the workers at this Pine Mountain Settlement School and those who live or came from the surrounding geography.
 But, importantly, it is often the photographs and the visual images in our heads that build “community.”